About the Program

 Program Overview

-Designed as a full-time two-year program but with the flexibility for part-time completion, the MCP is a non-thesis based master's program that includes:
+Designed as a full-time two-year program but with the flexibility for part-time completion, the MCP is a course-based master's program that includes:

 • Seven online core courses (21 credit units), including a research project